 Somerville Seeking Resident to Serve on City’s Conservation Commission

 The City of Somerville is currently seeking applicants for one open position on the Somerville Conservation Commission.
-The Commission is devoted to preserving and protecting Somerville's natural environment with an emphasis on several specific areas: wetlands, open space, and community gardens.
-Members are responsible for the protection of the City’s wetlands via their authority to administer and enforce the Wetland Protection Act and River Protection Acts.
-The Commission plays an important role as a sounding board for open space planning and open space initiatives.
-The city’s community garden’s program, which offers gardening plots to residents, is also overseen by the Commission.
+The Conservation Commission is devoted to preserving and protecting Somerville's natural environment with an emphasis on several specific areas: wetlands, open space, and community gardens.
+The key responsibility of members is to protect the City’s wetlands and rivers via their authority to administer and enforce the Commonwealth of Massachusetts Wetlands Protection Act and Rivers Protection Act.
+In addition, the Commission plays an important role as a sounding board for open space planning and open space initiatives.
+The City’s community gardens program, which offers gardening plots to residents, is also overseen by the Commission.

-The Commission meets monthly, typically the fourth Tuesday, and conducts occasional site visits.
-Its seven volunteer members are appointed by the Mayor and approved by the Aldermen for three-year terms.
+The Commission meets monthly, typically on the fourth Tuesday from 7 to 9:00 p.m., and conducts occasional site visits during the week.
+Its seven volunteer members are appointed by the Mayor and approved by the City Council for three-year terms.

 To find out more about serving as a conservation commissioner see the following web sites:

 - Experience in the following area is strongly preferred: civil engineering with expertise in erosion & sediment control, stormwater management, and/or environmental permitting.

 - Applicants with experience in any of the following areas may also be considered: Wetlands Protection Act and regulation implementation, wetlands biology, hydrology, geology, and/or resource management.

 - Applicants with other relevant or transferable experience are also encouraged to apply.

 How to Apply